 Middlemore Home Children

-Please note our index of Middlemore Home Children is currently being updated.
-It will be reposted to our site as soon as this work is completed.
+Please note our index of Middlemore Home Children is currently being updated to provide additional information including references and sources.
+We have reposted the original index until we begin adding the updates.
+The updates will be added by letter as each one is completed.
 If you have any questions in the meantime, contact us

 Between 1873 and 1936 more than 5,000 young immigrants, aged 2 to 18, mainly from the Birmingham, Warwickshire, England area arrived in Canada under a program originated by John Throgmorton Middlemore (1844–1925).